Ethics Laboratory for Veterinary Medicine, Conservation, and Animal Welfare

 Course of Veterinary Bioethics

 This course is mainly aimed at veterinarians.
-The goal of this course is to analyze the basic ethical issues concerning veterinary medicine and to equip the participant with an ethical competence of skills and tools useful for facing hard choices with a professional, coherent, and open attitude.
+The goal of this course is to analyze the basic ethical issues concerning veterinary medicine and to equip participants with ethical competencies, skills, and tools useful for facing difficult choices with a professional, coherent, and open attitude.

 Course of Animal Welfare Ethics

-This course is aimed to professionals involved with all kind of animal uses: agriculture, research and experimentation, veterinary medicine, conservation, natural and zoological parks, pet therapy, etc. The aim of the course is to develop ethical competences regarding the various aspects of the relationship between humans and animals and to explore the different meaning of the concept of animal welfare.
+This course is aimed at professionals involved in all kinds of animal use: agriculture, research and experimentation, veterinary medicine, conservation, natural and zoological parks, animal-assisted interventions, etc. The aim of the course is to develop ethical competencies regarding the various aspects of the relationship between humans and animals and to explore the different meanings of the concept of animal welfare.

 Course of Conservation Education

-This course is aimed at people that would like to increase their knowledge and skills on conservation, conservation education, sustainability and communication in conservation projects.
-This course is a multidisciplinary effort concerning the promotion and the communication of conservation practices.
-The issue of conservation is analyzed from the different perspectives of its economical, sociological, and educational aspects.
+This course is aimed at people who would like to increase their knowledge and skills in conservation, conservation education, sustainability, and communication in conservation projects.
+It is a multidisciplinary effort concerning the promotion and communication of conservation practices.
+The issue of conservation is analyzed from the different perspectives of its economic, sociological, and educational aspects.

 Consultancy

-Ex-situ and in-situ Conservation Practices: to develop the ethical assessment in conservation projects and education and to promote the sensitization of public opinion and the ethical training of operators.
+- Ex-situ and In-situ Conservation Practices: Supporting the development of ethical assessments in conservation projects and education, promoting public awareness, and strengthening the ethical training of professionals and operators.

-Veterinary Medicine: to promote veterinary ethics and to develop the ethical assessment in veterinary medicine, offering practitioners effective tools for dealing with complex ethical choices.
+- Veterinary Medicine: Advancing veterinary ethics and supporting ethical assessment in clinical and research contexts, providing practitioners with effective tools to navigate complex ethical decisions.

 Journal

 The Journal of Applied Animal Ethics Research (JAAER) is an international and interdisciplinary scientific publication edited by Bernard Rollin and Barbara de Mori.
-It publishes the results of original peer reviewed research, technical studies, and reviews that bring to the light the ethically relevant issues connected with wildlife management, companion animals, laboratory animals, and animals used in agriculture, research, pet therapy and conservation programs.
-Emphasis is placed on research that explores ethical issues and ethical reasoning related to animal welfare and care in veterinary medicine, conservation, applied ethology and welfare science.
+It publishes original peer-reviewed research, technical studies, and reviews that bring to light ethically relevant issues connected with wildlife management, companion animals, laboratory animals, and animals used in agriculture, research, animal-assisted interventions, and conservation programs.
+The Journal places particular emphasis on research that explores ethical issues and ethical reasoning related to animal welfare and care in veterinary medicine, conservation, applied ethology, and animal welfare science.

-Aims and Scope: to foster the growth of ethical awareness and know-how concerning animal welfare and care, and to debate moral issues related to the human/ animal relationship.
-We aim to bring the debate on these issues outside the boundaries of the academic and scientific debate, to a wider audience composed of professionals and non-professionals who are directly involved with animals.
-The Journal of Applied Animal Ethics Research should be fruitful reading for all animal scientists and professionals involved in animal care and management – such as veterinarians, biologists, conservationists, physicians, keepers, etc. – as well as for anyone else concerned with animal welfare and applied ethics..
+Aims and Scope: The Journal aims to foster the growth of ethical awareness and expertise concerning animal welfare and care, and to promote informed debate on moral issues related to the human–animal relationship.
+We seek to bring this discussion beyond the boundaries of academic and scientific circles, making it accessible to a broader audience of professionals and non-professionals who work directly with animals.
+The Journal of Applied Animal Ethics Research is intended as a valuable resource for all animal scientists and practitioners involved in animal care and management (such as veterinarians, biologists, conservationists, physicians, keepers, and others) as well as for anyone interested in animal welfare and applied ethics.

 Print ISSN: 2588-9559